shvetsgroup/squirrel-lang-idea-plugin/README.md

 # Known issues

-1. Class constructor should always have braces around its body.
-2. Increment and decrement operators should always go in the same line with it's identifier.
+1. Increment and decrement operators should always go in the same line with it's identifier.